 - 1. Students are required to maintain an overall average of at least 70% each trimester. - 2.
 If in a trimester a student is failing three classes or more or if his overall average falls below 70%, that student will be placed on academic probation and a parent/teacher conference will be arranged. - 3.
-If at the end of any two consecutive trimesters the student is still failing three or more classes or has an overall average below 70%, that student will be expelled. - 4.
+If at the end of any two consecutive trimesters the student is still failing three or more classes or has an overall average below 70%, that student will be expelled or required to undergo extensive remediation over the summer (and potentially into the following fall).
+In the event of successful remediation (resulting in grade promotion), the highest grade a student can receive for the failed course(s) is 70%. - 4.
 Students who are on academic probation (or who fail one or more classes during a given trimester) are ineligible to participate in extracurricular activities.